 The lowest four notes on a 12 string guitar are octave apart, whereas the highest two are in unison. (see below for explanation)

 The 12 String guitar has a far more shimming tone with twice as many strings being played.
-12 Strings have a much richer ‘chorus’ type sound in comparison to a six string.
+12 Strings have a rich acoustic sound ‘chorus’ type chime.
 Ideal for backing music, as it almost sounds like two instruments being played.

 A 6 String Guitar has a narrower neck compared to the thicker, wider necks of the 12 String.
 As a result, 12 Strings are harder to play, as you’ve twice as many frets and a wider fretboard to cover.
 Pressing one string down at a time is easier than pressing two down.
 So you won’t be whizzing around the fretboard like you do on a 6 string quite so smoothly.

 As the headstock of a 12 string needs to look after twice as many strings, it’s larger in size.
 The neck and body have to be more reinforced to deal with the string tension of 12 strings.
 Generally, 12 strings are bulkier than your standard 6 string for these reasons.

 Speaking through experience, the 12 string is a little tougher to get going on, especially if you’re a beginner.
 If you’re already an intermediate 6 string player then you should be good to go on a 12 string.